Cybersecurity Job Training and Certification

 Recent significant cyber attacks on government agencies, defense, and technology companies have made people around the world uncomfortably aware of the danger that cybercrimes pose to our society.
 Cybercrime is also seen as a threat to businesses of all sizes.
-The prevalence of cyber attacks indicates that people with cyber security skills are in high demand.
-This blog post discusses the importance of cyber security job training and certification.
+The prevalence of cyber attacks demonstrates that people with cyber security skills are in high demand.
+This blog looks at the importance of cyber security job training and certification.

 Table of Contents

-With the increased use of and reliance on innovation and technology, threats to cyber security pose an intensifying and pressing challenge for the public and private sectors.
-Most people associate cyber security with advanced hackers utilizing very technical tactics to infiltrate secure networks.
+With the increased reliance on innovation and technology, threats to cyber security pose an intensifying and pressing challenge for the public and private sectors.
+Most people associate cyber security with advanced hackers utilising very technical tactics to infiltrate secure networks.
 They assume that cybersecurity demands profound knowledge of information technology or computer science.

 But cyberattacks come in several forms.
 Interestingly, some of the most damaging data breaches result from basic human error.
 To give just one example, Suprema Inc., a security company, has fallen victim to a data breach in August 2019.
 Researchers found the personal and biometric data of more than 1 million people exposed online on an unsecured database.

 Cyber security risk is any circumstance or situation with the potential to negatively affect a cyber system through unauthorized access, disclosure, modification of data, or denial of service.
 Major cyber security risks are ransomware, insider threat, phishing, access control breaches, and malware.